Daoist-W/spring-kafka-microservices-demo/README.md

 - Start the stream by running the following command: `java -jar stream/target/stream.jar`.

 <br>
-The producer will send messages to Kafka, which will be received by the consumer.
-The stream will process the messages and write the output to the console.
+The producer will send messages to Kafka, which will be received by the stream.
+The stream will process the messages and send the output to kafka.
+The consumer will receive the messages processed by stream and write them to the console.

 ## Configuration